seimaku69/Scripts/README.md

 ..and vice versa a Markdown export will not be useful for you.
 *If you want to export the whole mindmap you can simply select the root.*

 *Formulas in node-texts and attributes are exported with calculated values and not as formulas.*

+*Be careful about using headers ('# ...') in note text they are not recognized by the TOC - you have to update it after export !*

 LaTex is no problem - the notes are simply copied as ASCII and can be rendered in the same way as Markdown.

 ***This README is written in Freeplane and simply exported to Markdown with this script.. ;-))***

 #### Import Markdown to node

 **Idea :** Many People writing their texts in Markdown because it is much more simple, portable and efficient